JaishreeramCoder/blackjack/monte-carlo/README.md

-# Blackjack Monte Carlo RL Model
+# Blackjack Monte Carlo RL Model 🎲

 This project implements a Monte Carlo-based Reinforcement Learning (RL) model to learn an optimal strategy for playing a simplified version of Blackjack.
-The model is trained over millions of episodes using a custom Gymnasium environment and is evaluated using win/loss/draw metrics along with a visual strategy chart.
+The model is trained over millions of episodes using a custom Gymnasium environment and is evaluated using win/loss/draw metrics along with visual strategy charts. 📊

 ## Overview

 The project is divided into three main parts:
 1. **Blackjack Environment:** A custom Gymnasium-based environment that simulates a simplified Blackjack game.
 2. **Model Training & Evaluation:** A Monte Carlo control method with an epsilon–greedy policy is used to train the agent.
 Evaluation metrics are computed and plotted.
-3. **Strategy Visualization:** The learned strategy is visualized using heatmaps for both "hard" and "soft" player totals.
+3. **Strategy Visualization:** The learned strategy is visualized using heatmaps for both models:
+    - The extended-action model (with HIT, STK, DBL, and SUR actions) 🃏
+    - The simpler blackjack-v1 model (with just HIT and STK actions) 🎴

 ---

 ## 1. Available Actions

-The actions available to the agent in the game are:
+### Extended–Action Model

 - **HIT (0):**
-  Request another card from the dealer.
+  Request another card from the dealer. ➕

 - **STK (1):**
-  Stand (do not take any more cards).
+  Stand (do not take any more cards). ✋

 - **DBL (2):**
-  Double Down – double your wager, take exactly one additional card, and then stand.
+  Double Down – double your wager, take exactly one additional card, and then stand. 🔥

 - **SUR (3):**
-  Surrender – forfeit half of your wager and end the game immediately.
+  Surrender – forfeit half of your wager and end the game immediately. 🙅

 > **Note:** On the first move, all four actions are available.
 In subsequent moves, only HIT and STK are allowed.

+### Simple blackjack-v1 Model

+- **HIT (1):**
+  Request another card from the dealer. ➕

+- **STK (0):**
+  Stand (do not take any more cards). ✋

 ---

-## 2. Reward Structure
+## 2. Reward Structure 💰

 The game rewards (or penalties) are based on typical Blackjack outcomes: